 This apple garland idea is really cute and one that your chickens are sure to love.
 The lady who does this just slices and cores the apples.

 Then she strings them with popcorn and runs them as a garland.
-I can only imagine the fun chickens would have trying to get the food from the garland.
+I can only imagine the fun chickens would have to try to get the food from the garland.

 Scrambled egg pops help cool your chickens down during a hot day.
 However, if you don’t feel like taking that extra step on a regular day with normal temperatures, then you don’t have to.